TamaraBadik/python_intro/README.md

 #### Git commit flow
 - `git status` -> shows status of current local git repository
 - `git diff` => shows current changes in all files in working directory (subset of changes and not whole project-directory)
-- `git add README.md` -> adds one file to next commit stage (put the changes on the busstop)
+- `git add README.md` -> adds ONE file to next commit stage (put the changes on the busstop)
+- `git add .` -> adds ALL the changes/files to next commit stage (put the changes on the busstop)
 - `git commit -m "your changelogs details"` => makes a commit with a commit message.
 All staged files will be included.
 Also partial commits are possible.
 - `git push` => syncs with github

 ## run python programm
 - `nodemon index.py` => restarts program after file change detection

+## install external python library with pip

+`python -m ensurepip`  => one time command, verify that pip is in the windows path correctly set
+`$ python -m ensurepip` => run command in terminal because it starts with `$`